 Wake early and make the drive north to Denali National Park.
 The trip is about 240 miles and usually takes at least five hours once you allow time for rest and photo stops.
 There are plenty of lodging options to choose from in the Denali Park area, near the entrance to the park.

-The Denali Park Road will be open until mile 43 in 2023 and 2024 due to road improvements.
+The Denali Park Road will be open until mile 43 from 2023 - 2026 due to road improvements.
 Narrated bus tours and transit buses will continue to be available for guests visiting the park and will travel as far as mile 43.
 The main visitor center will remain open along with four campgrounds and numerous trails accessible via the park road.
 Free shuttle bus service will run every 15 minutes during peak visitation times between the Denali Bus Depot / Denali Visitor Center to the Mountain Vista and Savage River Trailheads.